-I was used to running from gate to gate but I remember this particular trip to Salt Lake City vividly.
-One, because I flew out of O’Hare (I prefer Midway) and I had 15 minutes notice to change terminals, which may as well have been changing cities in trying to race through one terminal to catch a train to another terminal, and all of the seat assignments were now worthless because we had a smaller plane.
-I was stuck next to the woman who had her cat in a carrier shoved under the seat in front of her.
+I flew out of O’Hare (I prefer Midway) and I only had 15 minutes notice to change terminals.
+It may as well have been changing cities, racing through one terminal to catch a train to take to another terminal.
+The airlines switched us to a smaller plane and changed all our seats.
+All of the seat assignments were now worthless.
+I was stuck next to a woman who had her cat in a carrier shoved under the seat in front of her.
 The cat howled (painfully) all the way from ORD to SLC.
 I remember thinking “who brings a cat….on a plane????”
-Flash forward to me, a year later, moving to LA and hauling Destiny, the Little Black Nightmare Cat onto Southwest, but that’s another story.
+Little did I know.
+Flash forward to me, a year later, moving to Los Angeles and hauling Destiny, the Little Black Nightmare Cat onto Southwest, but that’s another story.

-The second reason I remember flying into Salt Lake City was looking out the window and thinking we were landing on another planet.
+I remember flying into Salt Lake City was looking out the window and thinking we were landing on another planet.
 It was twilight, and the sun was going down, hitting its light on the ponds and canals across the area.
 It looked as if we were about to land on Jupiter, with the green swirling waters, twisting across the stark white land.
-I ignored the rising mountains in the background and focused on capturing this alien-like aerial view from the plane.

 Then we landed.
 I found out that our gates had again changed.
-I escaped cat lady only to race from Terminal A to Terminal B with only 8 minutes to catch my connecting flight.
+Nimbly, I escaped the cat lady.
+Then I raced from Terminal A to Terminal B with only 8 minutes to catch my connecting flight.
 The only saving grace from that trip was the magnificent 6 minutes of descent over these amazing views, and my only experience of Salt Lake City so far, in my travels.